peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 **A Note on Validation Logic:** The script uses a multi-step validation process.
 A "name mismatch" is flagged if the similarity score between the ADB name and the Wikipedia page title falls below 90% after normalization.
 A death date is confirmed by searching for multiple positive signals (e.g., a "Died" field in an infobox) while checking for negative signals (e.g., the "Living people" category).
 The validation also requires a valid English Wikipedia page; this is a methodological control to ensure a consistent and high-quality baseline for the LLM's biographical knowledge, as its training data is predominantly English.

-### Step 2: Filtering and Selection (`filter_adb_candidates.py`)
+### Step 2: Eminence Scoring (`generate_eminence_scores.py`)

-**A Note on Eminence Scores and Reproducibility:** The eminence scores used for filtering are stored in the static file `data/foundational_assets/eminence_scores.csv`.
-By treating the scores as a static input, the filtering process remains fully deterministic.
+**A Note on Reproducibility:** The eminence scores are generated once by `src/generate_eminence_scores.py` and saved to `data/foundational_assets/eminence_scores.csv`.
+All downstream scripts use this static file as input, ensuring the process remains fully deterministic.

+This script processes all subjects from the raw export and uses an LLM to assign a calibrated "eminence" score to each.
+This provides a robust, rank-ordered list that serves as the basis for the next selection step.

+### Step 3: OCEAN Scoring and Dynamic Cutoff (`generate_ocean_scores.py`)

+This script is the final arbiter of the subject pool size.
+It processes subjects in descending order of their eminence score, querying an LLM to generate OCEAN (Big Five) personality scores.
+The script's core feature is a robust "M of N" stopping rule: it monitors the variance of scores in fixed-size windows (e.g., 100 subjects) and stops automatically when it detects a sustained drop in personality diversity (e.g., when 4 of the last 5 windows fall below a variance threshold).

+This data-driven approach determines the final number of subjects for the experiment.
+The output, `data/foundational_assets/ocean_scores.csv`, contains the definitive list of subjects.

+### Step 4: Final Filtering (`filter_adb_candidates.py`)

 This step is automated by `src/filter_adb_candidates.py`.
-It takes the raw data, the validation report, and the eminence scores as input.
-It filters candidates based on a validation status of `OK`, a valid birth time, and a birth year between 1900-1999.
-It then ranks the remaining candidates by eminence score and selects the top 5,000.
-The output is `data/intermediate/adb_filtered_5000.txt`, a clean, sorted file ready for final formatting.
+It takes the raw data and the validation report, applies initial quality filters (e.g., valid birth time, birth year 1900-1999), and then selects only those subjects whose `idADB` is present in the `ocean_scores.csv` file.
+This ensures the final list perfectly matches the set determined by the dynamic cutoff.
+The output is `data/intermediate/adb_filtered_final.txt`.

-### Step 3: Formatting for Import (`prepare_sf_import.py`)
+### Step 5: Formatting for Import (`prepare_sf_import.py`)

-This final automated step, handled by `src/prepare_sf_import.py`, formats the 5,000 selected subjects for import into the Solar Fire astrology software.
+This final automated step, handled by `src/prepare_sf_import.py`, formats the selected subjects for import into the Solar Fire astrology software.
 To ensure perfect data integrity across the manual software step, the script uses a robust encoding strategy.

 It encodes each subject's unique `idADB` into a compact, human-friendly `Base58` string (e.g., `102076` becomes `2b4L`).
 This encoding, notable for avoiding visually ambiguous characters like `0` vs `O`, is injected into the `ZoneAbbr` field of the import record.
 This allows the unique identifier to be passed through the manual step without ambiguity or data loss.
 The final output is `data/intermediate/sf_data_import.txt`.